shawn11ZX/RestExpress/README.md

 Change History/Release Notes:
 ---------------------------------------------------------------------------------------------------
 Release 0.10.2-SNAPSHOT (in branch 'master')
-* Refactored ExceptionMapping an interface, extracting previous implementation into DefaultExceptionMapper.
+* Refactored ExceptionMapping into an interface, extracting previous implementation into DefaultExceptionMapper.
+* Added new convenience methods on Request: getBodyAsStream(), getBodyAsBytes(), getBodyAsByteBuffer().

 Release 0.10.1 - 24 Jan 2014
 ---------------------------------------------------------------------------------------------------